 U.S. Population Statistics for paralysis (2013)

 Source: Christopher and Dana Reeves Foundation (external link)

 Total all ages in the U.S. report that they were living with some form of paralysis: 5,357,970 (1.7%)

 Some people have a difficult time speaking or cannot speak at all.
 This is an especially important population to consider as technology begins to move more towards spoken controls for interactive devices (such as Google Home and Amazon's Echo).

 Total All Adults: 9.4 million (4 %)

-- Approximately 9.4 million (4.0%) adults report having a problem using their voice that lasted one week or longer during the last 12 months.2
+Approximately 9.4 million (4.0%) adults report having a problem using their voice that lasted one week or longer during the last 12 months.

 Many people land within a spectrum of cognitive disabilities such as ADHD and dyslexia, as well as a variety of other comprehension challenges.
 Disorganized and poorly written content is a barrier to accessibility.
 These individuals benefit from well structured, semantically organized media that provide multiple means of access that can include, text, illustrations, diagrams, video or audio.
 Assisted learning technologies such as screen readers, captions and video are very useful for these people with seemingly invisible disabilities.

-'Harley's Story' provides a terrific case study for assistive technology and its use for the cognitively impaired from The Center of Inclusive Design and Innovation at Georgia Tech.
-University.
+'Harley's Story' provides a terrific case study for assistive technology and its use for the cognitively impaired (external link) from The Center of Inclusive Design and Innovation at Georgia Tech.
+University (linked in).